arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 For handling disabled steps, `!oneof` and `!ordisabled` are the recommended methods because they cause output failure when the step fails.
-However, if it is acceptable for the workflow to succeed when a step crashes, the optional tags could be the right feature for your workflow.
+However, if it is acceptable for the workflow to succeed when a step crashes, the "optional" family of expression tags could be the right feature for your workflow.

-The alterative methods are the "optional" family of expression tags.
-The `oneof` tags instructed the workflow to build a `oneof_string` type with OR dependencies, requiring one of the options to have an output for the oneof to resolve.
+The `oneof` tags instructed the workflow to build a `oneof_string` type with OR dependencies, requiring one of the options to have an output for the `oneof` to resolve.
 Meanwhile, the "optional" family of tags can resolve without an output by utilizing optional object property fields.

 | Tag              | Description                                      |
 |------------------|--------------------------------------------------|